 Social anxiety can be difficult to live with, but it can be possible to overcome it, particularly with the help of a professional like a licensed therapist.
 If you have social anxiety disorder, it may be beneficial to challenge and counter negative thoughts, focus on others rather than yourself, give yourself small challenges in social situations, limit unhealthy foods and habits, and try yoga or meditation.
 Seeking the guidance of a mental health professional is often beneficial, and online therapy can be an option if you find it challenging to attend therapy sessions in person.

 What Is Social Anxiety?

-But first, let’s review the definition of social anxiety disorder.
-While it is normal to feel nervous in certain situations, such as a job interview or a dinner with your partner’s parents, it is not normal to experience social phobia and intense anxiety toward everyday situations.
-A social anxiety disorder is often manifested in severe fear or distress toward these social situations.
+While it can be normal to feel nervous in certain situations, such as a job interview or a public speaking engagement, it is generally not typical to experience social phobia and intense anxiety during everyday situations.
+What is social phobia?
+A social anxiety disorder usually involves severe fear or distress regarding social situations.
 A person may worry that people will harshly judge them or reject them.
-These symptoms may be so severe that they hinder a person’s ability to live a normal life.
+These symptoms may be so severe that they hinder a person’s daily life.

-Social anxiety, also known as social phobia, can be triggered in a variety of situations involving:
+Social anxiety can be triggered in a variety of situations, such as:

 - Using public restrooms

 - Entering a room filled with people